Help Save Energy

 How to Help Conserve

-- Run your fans counterclockwise to push cool air down into rooms
+- Run your fans clockwise to push warm air down into rooms

-- Close blinds and curtains during the day to block heat, and seal openings around windows and doors to keep cool air in
+- Open blinds and curtains during the day to let heat in, and seal any openings around windows and doors to keep heat from escaping

-- Use appliances like washing machines, dryers and ovens sparingly during peak demand hours
+- Use appliances like washing machines, dryers and ovens sparingly during mornings and early evenings when demand peaks

 Frequently Asked Questions